dheerajvarmaCS22M043/Assignment1_CS6910/README.md

  * link to the report: https://api.wandb.ai/links/cs22m043/woxf9thc
  * Github file with Name: "Question2-6" contains code for forward propagation, backward propagation, optimisation functions and wandb part.
  So, it serves as the solution for Questions 2 to 6.
+ * Note: If anything is not accessible, please contact me: cs22m043@smail.iitm.ac.in